lenardg/whad/README.md

 #### Pinning a process

 When you pin a process (by pressing `P`) WHAD will keep monitoring that process until the pinned item quits or until you unpin the process.
+For example, if you pin a Microsoft Teams meeting, you can then move to other windows to check things, to take notes, etc, but WHAD will ignore these Window changes, and everything will be counted towards the pinned window.
+You can create other workflows for yourself, like pinning to a Visual Studio window.
+Just make sure you close the window or unpin it when you stop working on the project, otherwise all your hours go towards that one window.

 Quitting means simply the window is closed, not that the entire process quits.
+When a meeting ends, the window closes automatically and the pinning will stop.

 Pinning pins the _previous_ active window as the pinned item.
-This is because when you switch to WHAD, it will be the active window, so it makes no sens to pin that one.
+This is because when you switch to WHAD, it will be the active window, so it makes no sense to pin that one.

 You can see what is pinned because in that case WHAD will tell you _Pinned window_ instead of _Active window_.